Elton Ilirjani

-Elton Ilirjani, also known as Hanko (styled in all uppercase) is an Albanian-American supermodel, human rights activist, and businessman.
+Elton Ilirjani (born October 6, 1980), better known by his stage name HANKO, is an American supermodel, businessman, philanthropist and LGBTQ activist.

-Early life
+Early life and education

 Ilirjani was born to Hanko Ilirjani, whose first name directly inspired his eventual pseudonym.
 His father was a hunter, and passed away in 2010.
 Ilirjani was an only child and realized he was gay at the age of 11.
 He was raised in Tirana and Tepelenë, Albania, and attended the Abaz Shehu Gymnasium, later receiving a bachelor's degree in economics and a master's degree in political science from the Mediterranean University of Albania.
 He won a writing prize in 2000 and published two poetry books, Neveria and Fytyrefshehuri.
 Ilirjani moved to the United States in 2018.
+As of October 2025, he is a Doctor of Science Candidate in Economics at the Mediterranean University of Albania.

 Career

 In 2016, Ilirjani became the first businessman in Albania to come out as gay, and later became the first Albanian man to kiss another man on live television.
 In 2018, he was invited by UN Women to speak at the United Nations.

-Ilirjani began modeling in 2019 after discovering Asian designers at the 3NY Boutique in New York City, and started walking runways in 2022.
-He has walked for Satomi el Beso and Poet-Lab at London Fashion Week, Miki Takane, 1003 and Wenny Han at Asian New York Fashion Week, Jemma Russo, Naoko Tosa, Sandriver and Malan Breton at New York Fashion Week, Ema Savahi at Miami Swim Week, Recep Demiray x Hatun Tekstil, Ay Lelum and Suzana Perić at Paris Fashion Week, BESFXXK, MMAM, Seokwoon Yoon, Greedilous and Maison Nica at Seoul Fashion Week, ICEWEAR and Arabesque Boudoir Maison at Iceland Fashion Week, Tiscareno Bridal at Milan Fashion Week, and INA at Costa Rica Fashion Week.
+Ilirjani began modelling in 2019 after discovering Asian designers at the 3NY Boutique in New York Fashion Week New York City, and started walking runways in 2022 and 2023 for House of Mua Mua and BESFXXK.
+He has participated twice during Athens Fashion Week in Athens, Greece, the 33rd and 34th editions.
+He has walked for Malan Breton, Wijnruit, and Poet-Lab at London Fashion Week, Miki Takane and 1003 at Asian New York Fashion Week, Jemma Russo, Naoko Tosa, Sandriver, Wenny Han and Malan Breton at New York Fashion Week, Ema Savahl at Miami Swim Week, Recep Demiray x Hatun Tekstil, Ay Lelum, Shino, and Suzana Perić at Paris Fashion Week, BESFXXK, MMAM, Seokwoon Yoon, Greedilous and Maison Nica at Seoul Fashion Week, ICEWEAR and Arabesque Boudoir Maison at Iceland Fashion Week, Tiscareno Bridal at Milan Fashion Week, and two editions of Costa Rica Fashion Week.
+He led the first Fashion Protest during Miami Art Basel in December 2022.

-In 2025, Ilirjani named as the Guest of Honor at Iceland Fashion Week.
-He starred in Malan Breton's fashion film "Je Suis Mona".
-As a businessman, Ilirjani is the CEO of recruitment company The HeadHunter Group, which he founded in 2012, as well as the non-profit organization Dignity Global Foundation.